Product Lead

 Defining sustainability indicators helps align teams and stakeholders around meaningful goals:

-- Ecological - CO₂ reduction through product features or infrastructure decisions
+- CO₂ reduction through product features or infrastructure decisions

 - Reduction in data volume or energy intensity of usage